usnistgov/ARIAC_docs/.history/docs/automated_evaluation/automated_evaluation_overview_20231215115140.md

 1. The configuration file should be named "team_name.yaml".

-2. In order to clone from main, the tag in the configuration file should be commented out or set to main.
+2. In order to clone from main, the tag in the configuration file should be commented out.

 ---